reidmefirst/codesys-controllers/README.md

 Some examples: CoDeSys version 2 controllers typically use TCP/1200 for communication.
 CoDeSys version 3 controllers typically use TCP/11740 and/or UDP/1740.
 Some vendors use different ports, and this repository should note that where possible.

 The controller list in this repo is based on archived data from 3S-Software (now the CoDeSys Group), which used to publish a list of all vendors that used the software.

+Since some vendors re-brand the CoDeSys engineering/programming software with their own name, it is worth explicitly mentioning these tools as well.
+Typically the engineering/programming software has a 'gateway' protocol on TCP/1217, which can be used to remotely access PLCs that are either on the engineering computer's local LAN (if using the non-routable UDP versions of the protocol) or is connected via some other means such as USB or serial links.